Call: 2001

 European Court of Human Rights

-S.A.S. v The Republic of France (2015) 60 EHRR 11, 36 BHRC 617, [2014] Eq LR 590 – On 27 November 2013 Tony appeared before the Grand Chamber of the European Court of Human Rights and argued that the Republic’s controversial burqa ban offends core Convention rights and is in breach of international law.
-The case has attracted worldwide attention and a number of leading NGOs intervened, including Amnesty International, Liberty and Article 19.
-See here for the Court’s press summary and here for link to the Guardian’s article concerning this case.
-See here for an analysis of the judgment.
+S.A.S. v The Republic of France (2015) 60 EHRR 11, 36 BHRC 617, [2014] ECHR 695, [2014] Eq LR 590 – on 27 November 2013 Tony appeared before the Grand Chamber of the European Court of Human Rights and made oral submissions to the effect that the Republic’s controversial burqa ban offends core Convention rights and is in breach of international law.
+The case attracted worldwide attention and a number of leading NGOs intervened, including Amnesty International, Liberty and Article 19.
+See the Court’s press summary and the Guardian’s article on the case.
+The judgment is summarised in Tony’s analysis of the judgment.

 European Court of Justice